FDA to begin evaluating booster shots of Moderna, J&J vaccines - NewsBreak

 On Thursday and Friday, the Food and Drug Administration convenes its independent advisers for the first stage in the process of deciding whether extra doses of the two vaccines should be dispensed and, if so, who should get them and when.
 The final go-ahead is not expected for at least another week.

 After the FDA advisers give their recommendation, the agency itself will make a decision on whether to authorize boosters.
 Then next week, a panel convened by the Centers for Disease Control and Prevention will offer more specifics on who should get them.
-Its decision is subject to approval by the CDC director.Plane crash at Atlanta area airport kills 4, Jonathan Rosen, daughter among victims
+Its decision is subject to approval by the CDC director.Attorney: Indiana family received COVID-19 vaccines instead of flu shots

 The process is meant to bolster public confidence in the vaccines.
 But it has already led to conflicts and disagreements among experts and agencies.